xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
-		-- Mark Twain
+You have the body of a 19 year old.
+Please return it before it gets wrinkled.